Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Methodology

 Not all defined centring metrics can be obtained in every flow-case included here.
 Regarding the N23 ($\mathrm{i.j}$) dataset, $\yB$ cannot be determined since bubble body photos are not supplied; however, all other introduced centring metrics are measured.
 Tail-separation\textemdash represented by $\yT$\textemdash is omitted for cases $\{2.\mathrm{j}\mid\forall \mathrm{j}\}$ owing to selective exclusion of tail photos for $\Fr=1.5$ in the original source.
 For cases $\{\mathrm{A.k}\cup \mathrm{B.k}\mid\forall \mathrm{k}\}$ from S24, all five metrics are quantified using available nose, body and tail photos; for case $\mathrm{C}.1$, only $\yOD$, $\yN$ and $\yT$ can be found due to an atypically short elongated bubble.
 For K20 cases $\{\Omega.\mathrm{q}\mid\forall \mathrm{q}\}$, $\yOD$, $\yN$ and $\yT$ are the only metrics available for extraction.
 Pairs of $(\Fr,\muL)$ are designated in all flow-cases; however, not all cases have obtainable values of $\gamma$.
 Only for cases $\{1.\mathrm{j}\mid\forall \mathrm{j}\}$ in N23 can $\gamma$ be deduced while for S24 and K20, superficial flow ratio is calculable in all cases from $\mathrm{m.k}$ and $\Omega.\mathrm{q}$.

 Methodological specifics employed in ascertaining centring data from N23 cases are outlined here; then, notable differences in approach required for S24 and K20 are discussed to follow.
 The N23 dataset features six $\muL$-cases at each of $\Fr\in\{1,1.5,2,3,4\}$ and a liquid viscosity spread of $\muLN\in\{1,5.5,10.3,15.4,20.3,30.4\}$.
 In their experiments, water served as the non-viscous baseline and differing mixtures of water and glycerin were utilized to concoct higher-$\muL$ fluid types.
 Nose photos from N23\textemdash brightened using the ``Age'' filter in Inkscape\textemdash are showcased in figure \ref{fig:04} with corresponding case numbers and $(\Fr,\muL)$ pairs.
 With respect to tail photos, readers are referred to figure 6 of the original study \citet{NaidekEA23}.
+Because superficial velocity ratio $\gamma$ can only be determined for cases $\{\mathrm{i.j}\mid\forall\mathrm{j}\}$, the majority of N23 flow-cases are not fully characterized.\footnote{Namely, in N23, superficial flow rate pairs $(\uGS,\uLS)$ are supplied in a table that is separate from long bubble photos (i.e., without cross-identifying labels).
+For cases $\{1.\mathrm{j}\mid\forall \mathrm{j}\}$, a singular $(\uGS,\uLS)$ pair corresponds to each photographed long bubble; thus $\gamma$ is known.
+For $\{\mathrm{i.j}\mid \mathrm{i}\ge 2,\forall \mathrm{j}\}$, however, multiple possible $(\uGS,\uLS)$ pairs can be constructed for each long bubble flow-case; hence, $\gamma$ is unknown.
+An attempt was made to calculate missing $\gamma$-values using supplied values of Weber number ($\We=\rhoL(\uLS)^2 D/\sigma$) in combination with $\Fr$ and thus $\um$; however, a range of $\We$ is given in N23 for each $\Fr$-level (i.e., exact values of $\We$ are unknown\textemdash see figure 6 of their study).
+Using $\We_\text{avg}$ to determine $\uGS$ leads to significant errors and thus $\gamma$-values could not be reasonably found using this approach.}